EACcodes/DMFET-public/README.md

 	These define the charge & spin (i.e., the number of unpaired electrons) in the total/cluster/environment calculations.

+	Note the tag lembed/lnlembed specifies if it is a local/nonlocal embedding calculation.
+In the reference calculation, no embedding needs to be employed, thus both tags are set to 0.

 ### 3. Outputs

 * **run.log**: the log file for the OEP optimization.